saljoudi/KSA-Covid19-/README.md

  **Daily New Cases vs Daily Closed Cases**

- Our final step is to visulaize the daily new cases and daily closed cases over time.
+ Our final step is to visualize the daily new cases and daily closed cases over time.
 The reason for this is to explain the and show the pattern of the total number of active cases.
 The below chart shows the lag between new cases and closed cases.
 Roughly, it takes two weeks for the closed cases to have similar pattern as the daily new cases.

   ![](Images/New_vs_Closed.jpg)